EdgarFx/starter-hugo-academic/content/publication/mac_vi_init/index.md

 ---
-title: "MAC-VI-Init: Robust Visual-Inertial Initialization and Calibration with Learning-based Features and Uncertainty"
+title: "MAC-I²: Learned Metrics-Aware Covariance for Robust Visual-Inertial Initialization and Calibration"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here